CherryLend/cherrylend-v2-offchain/README.md

 };
 ```

-The function `selectLoanOffers` takes in `SelectLoanConfig` as a params and returns UTxOs that will fullfill the loan requirement as well as datums formated in a json.
+The function `selectLoanOffers` takes in `SelectLoanConfig` as a params and returns UTxOs that will fullfill the loan requirement as well as datums formated in a JSON.
 ```
+function selectLoanOffers(selectLoanConfig: SelectLoanConfig) {
+...
+}

 export type SelectLoanConfig = {
   loanAmount: number;
   loanAsset: AssetClass;
   collateralAsset: AssetClass;
   apr: number;
 };

+// It returns
+[
+ {
+   utxo : UTxO,
+   datum: LoanOfferDatum
+ }
+]
 ```

 The field `collateralUTxOsInfo` can be retrieved by using this function `getCollateralInfoFromLoan` which takes in the list of datums returned from `selectLoanOffers`
 ```